tangentially/gryphon-scan/README.md

 Still investigating.
 As workaround try to keep things symmetrical:

 - laser to camera distance should be equival
-- laser lines shoul be vertical
+- laser lines should be vertical
 - laser lines should cross at platform center
 - platform center should be in the middle of horizontal axis of camera image
 - platform rotation axis should be vertical in camera image and parallel to image plane